North Country Trail by state: Vermont

 The North Country Trail spends about 69 mi miles in Vermont.
-Via the bridge out of New York State over Lake Champlain, NY 185 becomes Vermont Route 17 (VT 17), which the NCT trail follows for a short distance before turning east onto VT 125 through Chimney Point State Park and two wildlife management areas.
+Via the bridge out of New York State over Lake Champlain, NY 185 becomes Vermont Route 17 (VT 17), which the NCT follows for a short distance before turning east onto VT 125 through Chimney Point State Park and two wildlife management areas.
 The trail uses a series of rural roads to the east, with a brief walk along VT 23 near Weybridge.
 The trail then walks through downtown Middlebury, with a crossing of US 7, a walk through Chipman Hill Park and undeveloped areas within town limits, and two more crossings of US 7.
 Next is a brief walk through East Middlebury, after which the trail enters Mooselamoo National Recreation Area and Green Mountain National Forest, following wilderness footpaths to the south and southeast for the rest of its distance.
 After about 12 miles in the national forest, the NCT joins the preexisting Long Trail and the two trails follow the same path to the south for the next 23 miles.
 At Blue Ridge Mountain in eastern Rutland County, the North Country Trail ends at the Maine Junction intersection with the Appalachian Trail; at this junction the Long Trail continues through Vermont on the next segment of the Appalachian Trail.